DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 The flowers are tubular, narrow, about 7.5 cm (3 in) long, and are produced at different times throughout the year.
 They are grouped in 10 - 15 cm (4 - 6 in) long terminal clusters.
 The flower color ranges from orange to orange-red to apricot.

 Distribution: Throughout India.

-Chemical Constituents: The Tecoma capensis, presence of sterols, flavonoids, terpenes, tannins, resins, carbohydrates and phenolic nucleus in all the species whereas, Phlobatanins and alkaloids remained absent in all the species.
+Chemical Constituents: The Tecoma capensis, presence of sterols, flavonoids, terpenes, tannins, resins, carbohydrates and phenolic nucleus in all the species whereas, Phlorotannins and alkaloids remained absent in all the species.
 T. capensis and chloroform extract of T. rosea.
-Past studies proved that anti-dysenteric and anti-diarrhoeal properties of medicinal plants have been due to the presence of alkaloids, flavonoids and saponins.
+Past studies proved that anti-dysenteric and anti-diarrhoeal properties of medicinal plants have been due to the presence of alkaloids, flavonoids, and saponins.
 Saponins were present in at least one extract of all tested flowers.
-Saponins have been responsible for the antioxidant activities.
-Phenolic compounds, steroids and glycosides were noticed in the tested flowers of Bignoniaceae.
-Tannins have been widely used in the treatment of sprains, bruises and superficial wounds.
+Saponins have been responsible for antioxidant activities.
+Phenolic compounds, steroids, and glycosides were noticed in the tested flowers of Bignoniaceae.
+Tannins have been widely used in the treatment of sprains, bruises, and superficial wounds.
 Phytocompounds like flavonoids and phenolic compounds commonly found in plants have been reported to have multiple biological effects, including antioxidant activities.